jaykalinani/AsterX/docker/README.md

-This sets up a docker environment for developing CactusAMReX.
+This sets up a docker environment for developing CarpetX.

 To use the docker environment, first run: